 ‘Plain enough,’ was the answer.
 She glanced down at the cords binding her arms and thighs.
 ‘Do I get these off me?’

 ‘Sure.’
-Jarad signalled, and Horoth sliced her bonds loose.
-‘Why did the Hand place such a high value on you?’
+Jorad signalled, and Horoth sliced her bonds loose.
+‘The Hand places a high value on you.
+Who be you, lass?’

-Jarad gestured to himself and his companions.
-‘I’m Jarad, this tall streak of glum misery is Bosvaran or Bos to his buddies, this bald toad here in Quoone and the happy, smiling giggler over there is Horoth.
-We have what you could call an aversion to slavery and the fuckers who practise it and I guess you could say we’ve made it our business to free people from their shackles and send their owners expediently to Hjoll.’
+Jorad gestured to himself and his companions.
+‘I’m Jorad, this tall streak of glum misery is Bosvaran or Bos to his buddies, this bald toad here is Quoone and the happy, smiling giggler over there is Horoth.
+We have what you could call an aversion to slavery and the fuckers who practise it.
+I guess you could also say we’ve made it our business to free people from their shackles and send their owners expediently to Hjoll.’

 The woman glanced about at the corpses and nodded approvingly.
 ‘You did well, and I thank you.
 My name is Seusea and from the looks of you, you’re not from these parts.’
 She studied the jungle either side of them.
 ‘Wherever these parts may be.’